Swarinkesh/Customer_Churn_Analysis/README.md

 Customer Churn Analysis project using SQL and Power BI to analyse churn trends, revenue loss, customer segments, and retention opportunities.

 # Project Overview
 This project analyses customer churn patterns and their impact on business revenue.
-The goal is to identify high-risk customer segments, regions with high churn, and the financial impact of customer attrition.
+The goal is to identify high-risk customer segments, high-churn regions, and the financial impact of customer attrition.

 ## Business Questions
 What is the overall churn rate?